cibr-jyu/meggie_sourceanalysis/README.md

-# Tabs and datatypes for source analysis in Meggie (work in progress)
+# Pipelines, actions and datatypes for source analysis in Meggie (work in progress)

 ## Currently implemented:
-* Tabs and datatypes for coregistrations, covariances, inverses and source spectrums
+* Actions and datatypes for coregistrations, covariances, inverses and source spectrums
 * Coregistration tab uses mne coreg to create trans files.
 * Covariance tab has currently only ad hoc cov (diagonal).
 * Inverse tab combines coregistrations and covariances to create inverses (via fwd).